BroadbandForum/usp/docs/specification/index.md

 * Management of IoT devices through re-usable data model objects.
 * Allowing the user to interact with their devices and services using customer portals or control points on their own smart devices.
+* The ability to deploy and manage containerized microservices for end-users via software modulization and USP-enabled applications."
 * The ability to have both the application and network service provider manage, troubleshoot, and control different aspects of the services they are responsible for, and enabling provider partnerships.